-Impairment of Long-Lived Assets A long-lived asset is tested for recoverability whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
+Impairment of Long-Lived A long-lived asset is tested for recoverability whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
 An impairment loss is recognized when the carrying amount of the asset exceeds the sum of the undiscounted cash flows resulting from its use and eventual disposition.
 The impairment loss is measured as the amount by which the carrying amount of the long-lived asset exceeds its fair value.
 Any impairment results in a write-down of the asset and a charge to income during the year.
 An impairment loss is not reversed if the fair value of the related long-lived asset subsequently increases.

-Internally Restricted Net Assets A portion of the Organization's net assets has been restricted in accordance with specific directives as approved by the association's board of directors.
-The purpose of each is as follows: Internally Restricted Reserve Net assets internally restricted as a reserve fund was established to cover future obligations not in the normal course of operations.
-Revenue Recognition The Organization follows the deferral method of accounting for contributions.
+Revenue Recognition

+The Organization follows the deferral method of accounting for contributions.
 Restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
 Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.

 Investment income is recognized as revenue when earned.

-Donated Material and Services The value of assets, materials and services donated to the Organization is not reflected in these financial statements unless the item would be otherwise purchased and the fair value of such donations is reasonably determinable.
+Donated Material and Services

+The value of assets, materials and services donated to the Organization is not reflected in these financial statements unless the item would be otherwise purchased and the fair value of such donations is reasonably determinable.